Predictia/AQUA/docs/sphinx/source/diagnostics/seaice.rst

 The sea ice extent diagnostic follows a class structure and consists of the files:

 * `seaice_class.py`: a python file in which the SeaIceExtent class constructor and the other class methods are included;
-* `dummy_func.py`: a python file which contains functions that are called and used in the dummy class;
 * `regions.yml`: a yaml file with the definitions of regions where SIE can be calculated
 * `notebooks/seaice.ipynb`: an ipython notebook which uses the `seaice_class` class and its methods;
 * `README.md`: a readme file which contains some technical information on how to install the sea ice diagnostic and its environment.